Nevada Counseling License Requirements

 What are the minimum requirements for Licensed Clinical Alcohol and Drug Counselors (LCADCs)?

 In Nevada, LCADCs must have at least a master’s degree in social science, including clinical mental health counseling content, and pass the NCMHCE exam.
 The applicant must also complete 2,000 hours of clinical work experience with individuals with both mental illness and alcohol or drug abuse challenges.
 These hours must be supervised by a Board-approved supervisor.
-The form to request an LCADC application is available online.
+The LCADC application is available online.

 What types of counseling jobs will be available in Nevada in the coming years?